rljhaines/build_tools/README.md

 ### Using Docker

-You can also build all **ONLYOFFICE products** at once using Docker.
+You can also build all **OnlyOffice products** at once using Docker.
 Build the `onlyoffice-document-editors-builder` Docker image using the provided `Dockerfile` and run the corresponding Docker container.